JUNIOR CITIZEN AWARD AND SCHOLARSHIP

-The Junior Citizen Award was established to recognize and reward a young person who has demonstrated a strong commitment to service and leadership in our community.
+The Junior Citizen Award is an annual award and scholarship established to recognize and reward a young person who has demonstrated a strong commitment to service and leadership in our community.
 This service may take many forms, including volunteer work at a school, library, park etc. as an individual or through organizations such as scouts.
 Candidates should be leaders, demonstrating their leadership in extracurricular activities or some form of civic involvement.

 What are the requirements for this award?